25 fun day trips from Toronto to add to your summer bucket list

 Ontario's craft cider scene is blowing up, and a perfect little day trip is a visit to Spirit Tree Cidery in the picturesque community of Caledon.
-There's a bakery and bistro on site, so you can do a tasting and stay for a meal.
-Drive by the Cheltenham Badlands while you're out that way.
+The Ciderhouse Bistro at the Cidery may now be closed but there will still be plenty of food options alongside cider tastings.

 There are lots of options for tubing near Toronto, but perhaps the best is along the Grand River.
-You can float down the the water in the Elora Gorge or use access points in Paris and Waterloo for a more laid back experience with less rocks and mini-rapids to navigate.
+You can float down the water in the Elora Gorge or use access points in Paris and Brantford for a more laid back experience with less rocks and mini-rapids to navigate.

 There's plenty of great places to ride a road bike in and around Toronto, but if you want to spend a day really testing your mettle, head to the Grey County area around Blue Mountain, where you can sweat it out on climbs like Scenic Caves Drive (be careful of traffic here) and Grey Road 19.